bsdpot/potluck/README.md

 If you want to provide an additional flavour, please provide one or both "flavour" and "flavour".sh files as well as a short README.md.

 If you have more than one flavour that needs to be chained (e.g. to modify the jail to be non-returning for ```nomad```), you can also add up to four additional "flavour-1"/"flavour-1.sh", "flavour-2" etc. files.
 They will be processed in the right order by Jenkins.

+If you do have any questions or comments, do not hesitate to contact us!